• Change Your Currency

 As a foreign buyer, you are entitled to:

-✔ Purchase apartments in licensed residential developments
+✔ Purchase properties in licensed residential & commerical developments

 ✔ Own the property for 50 years (renewable)